rakin406/screw-test/README.md

 # screw-test
-Find mark schemes from question paper picture.
-I am making this for my friends.
+An easy cheating program I made for my **dumb** friends.
+Find mark schemes from given question paper picture.
+Cheat or study?
+I prefer *both*.
+Nerds be like - "bUt ChEaTiNg WoNt HeLp YoU iN o LeVels" "hOnEsTy Is ThE bEsT pOlIcY", no one cares lol.

+As a wise man once said:

+> Work smart not hard
+> - I don't know who